Dan Savage: Media appearances

 In addition to writing a weekly column and four books, Savage has been involved in several other projects.

 From 1994 until 1997, he had a weekly three-hour call-in show called Savage Love Live on Seattle's KCMU (now KEXP-FM).
 From 1998 to 2000, he ran the biweekly advice column Dear Dan on the news website abcnews.com.

 He is now the editorial director of the weekly Seattle newspaper The Stranger, a promotion from his former position as The Stranger's editor-in-chief.
 Savage stars in Savage U on MTV, contributes frequently to This American Life and Out magazine, and acts as a "Real Time Real Reporter" on HBO's Real Time with Bill Maher.
-He has also made multiple appearances on MSNBC's Countdown with Keith Olbermann and CNN's Anderson Cooper 360, to discuss LGBT political issues, such as same-sex marriage and Don't Ask Don't Tell.
+He has also made multiple appearances on MSNBC's Countdown with Keith Olbermann and CNN's Anderson Cooper 360, to discuss LGBTQ political issues, such as same-sex marriage and Don't Ask Don't Tell.

 In 2014, he participated in Do I Sound Gay?, a documentary film by David Thorpe about stereotypes of gay men's speech patterns.

 In 2016, he was the first guest of Twice Removed, a family history podcast hosted by A. J. Jacobs.
 In the episode, Savage's lineage was traced to Nan Britton, Paul Popham, and others.